Business Practicum

 If you have previously completed Global Business Practicum (BUSA90485) and wish to enrol in the Business Practicum, please email mbs-practicums@unimelb.edu.au.
 You will be added to a waitlist and you will be considered if places are not filled by applicants.

-Click on the Placements tab on the menu bar at the top of the page and search for the placement group you’re interested in applying for (e.g., for the 2022 Winter intake, this will be called 2022 Graduate Practicum_Winter).
+Click on the Placements tab on the menu bar at the top of the page and search for the placement group for the subject that you’re interested in applying for.
+For the 2023 June intake, this will be called “2023 June - Business Practicum (BUSA90473)”.

-Please note that the Graduate Practicum placement group will only appear in the Placements screen if applications are currently open for an upcoming intake.
-If the subject does not appear in the list, it is likely that applications have not yet opened or have already closed.
+Please note that the Business Practicum placement group will only be open for you to join if applications are currently open for an upcoming intake.
+If the placement group does not allow you to join, it is likely that applications have not yet opened or have already closed.
 Check the key dates section above to find out when applications are open for this intake.
-If you leave the placement group, we will withdraw your application.

 Click the green + Join option.
 This will give you access to the subject application form which can be found on the Forms tab.
 You may need to refresh your browser for this to appear.